 - Tooth extraction, for any remaining teeth in the bridge you are replacing

-- IV Sedation/anesthesia (all-on-four implants are a potentially painful and complex surgery, and patients should be sedated for it).
+- IV Sedation/anesthesia (4-on-1 full arch implants are a potentially painful and complex surgery, and patients should be sedated for it).

 - Possible upgrades for higher-quality materials in your prosthetics (for example, you may need to pay extra for zirconia to be used)